Ted Weggeland

-Edward Mitchell "Ted" Weggeland (born September 30, 1963) is an American lawyer, politician, and corporate executive from California.
+Edward Mitchell "Ted" Weggeland (born September 30, 1963) is an American lawyer, politician, and owner & principal of hospitality, real estate, and public affairs ventures in California.

 Early life and education

-Born in Rochester, New York, he earned his Bachelor of Arts in Political Science from the University of California, Los Angeles and his Juris Doctor from Pepperdine University School of Law.
+Born in New Rochelle, New York, he was raised in Rochester before moving to California midway through high school.
+He earned his Bachelor of Arts in Political Science from the University of California, Los Angeles and his Juris Doctor from Pepperdine University School of Law.